yxie054/template-lab-02-unit-integration-testing/README.md

 )

 TARGET_LINK_LIBRARIES(test gtest)
+TARGET_COMPILE_DEFINITIONS(test PRIVATE gtest_disable_pthreads=ON)
 ```

 These changes do a few things for us.
 The first is the `ADD_SUBDIRECTORY` function, which makes CMake aware of the gtest framework.
 It will then look into that directory for another CMakeLists.txt file which will tell it how to compile that code and include it in our own.
+Next we have a `SET` function, which we use to set the C++ standard that we want to compile against to C++11.
+This is essentially equivalent to adding a `-std=c++11` flag to your g++ compilation.
 We also have a new `ADD_EXECUTABLE` line which requires a new test.cpp file.
 This test.cpp file is where we will write our tests and create a main specificially for running those tests.
 This new executable will just run the tests and won't run the normal program functionality, so we still need the old executable to be generated.
 Finally, we add a `TARGET_LINK_LIBRARIES` function, which links our test program to the gtest library, making gtest a dependency for the test executable (note that the name *gtest* is actually defined by the Google Unit Test Framework, not by us).
+Finally, we have a `TARGET_COMPILE_DEFINITIONS` function, which adds a compilation definition to the build, which in this case disables googletest from looking for the pthreads library which hammer doesn't have.
+This is equivalent to adding a `-Dgtest_disable_pthreads=ON` flag which is a compiler pre-processor option.
+If you are doing this lab on you local machine,  you may be able to remove this last line of the CMakeLists.txt file.

 ## Writing a Unit Test